Leo-nova/Project-Arken/Cognito/underground/README.md

 ## ⚡ Quick Start, homie
 1. Slide into the [`Cognito`](/Cognito/) folder.
 2. Grab [**Cognito-V1-Origin.md**](/Cognito/Cognito-V1-Origin.md).
-3. Paste it into your LLM, tell it what kinda bro you want (teacher, hype-man, a unicorn).
+3. Paste it into your LLM, tell it what kinda homie you want (teacher, hype-man, a unicorn).
 4. BOOM — now your AI talks like family.

 Or if you’re a pro?